ed-kung/CSUN-Econ-433/labs/lab07/README.md

 What if women choose to work in lower paid industry than men?
 To rule out this explanation, we can control for industry of occupation.

 Industry is encoded in the variable `IND`.
 However, you can't just toss `IND` into the regression equation because `IND` is a categorical (or factor) variable.
 Meaning it is coded as numbers but the numbers themselves have no meaning.
-Thankfully, R knows how to handle categorical variables in regressions as long as you tell them that they are categorical.
+Thankfully, R knows how to handle categorical variables in regressions as long as you tell it which are categorical.

 3. Add the following lines to your script and execute:

         # Run a regression of LOGWAGE on FEMALE, LOGHRS, IND
         # Store the results in r3
-        r3 <- felm(LOGWAGE ~ FEMALE + LOGHRS + as.factor(IND), data=df)
+        r3 <- felm(LOGWAGE ~ FEMALE + LOGHRS | IND, data=df)

-If you type `summary(r3)` in the console, you will get a huge table.
-This is because every possible value of `IND` gets a coefficient.
-By including a factor variable in the regression equation, R estimates a separate coefficient for each possible value (excluding a base value).
-The model you're estimating is:
+This line of code estimates a linear model, telling R that `IND` is a factor variable because it comes after the pipe |.
+When you include a factor variable in the regression, you estimate the following model:

 $$\ln Y_i = \beta_0 + \beta_1 FEMALE_i + \beta_2 \ln HOURS_i + \beta_3 (INDUSTRY_i==1) + \beta_4 (INDUSTRY_i==2) + \ldots + \epsilon_i$$

-That is, a separate effect of each industry on the outcome is estimated.
-This type of encoding of factor variables is known as "dummy variable" encoding or "one-hot encoding".
+That is, a separate coefficient is estimated for each possible value of the industry, excluding a base level.
+The coefficients estimate how much each industry contributes to the outcome, over and above the base value.
+This type of encoding for a factor variable is known as "dummy variable encoding" or "one hot encoding".

+If you type `summary(r3)` in the console, you will get this result:

+                Estimate Std.
+Error t value Pr(>|t|)
+    FEMALETRUE -0.188183   0.004765  -39.49   <2e-16 ***
+    LOGHRS      1.146079   0.005876  195.05   <2e-16 ***
+    ---
+    Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
+0.1 ‘ ’ 1

+By default, the factor variable coefficients are not shown because the table would be too large (there are 268 industry codes).
+But the results show that controlling for industry does not significantly affect the estimated male-female wage differential.

-### Using Stargazer to prettify and compare results
+### Using Stargazer to compare results

 `Stargazer` is a package that gives you more control over the display of your regression results.
 It also lets you compare results between two or more regressions.